Batched Point Location in SINR Diagrams via Algebraic Tools: Definitions and tools from geometry and data structures

 \subsection{Voronoi diagrams and friends}

 Given a set $P$ of $n$ points in the plane, one can partition the plane into convex polygonal regions, so that each region $V(p)$ consists entirely of points $q$ closer to a given point $p \in P$ than to any other point of $P$, where ``closer'' is measured with respect to the usual Euclidean distance.
 Boundaries of the regions contain points where the nearest neighbor is non-unique.
-The partition is called the \emph{Voronoi diagram} of $P$ and the sets $V(p)$ are the Voronoi cells.
+The partition is called the \emph{Voronoi diagram} of $P$ and the sets $V(p)$ are the \emph{Voronoi cells}.
 The Voronoi diagram consists of $n$ cells and a linear number of edges and vertices separating the cells.

-\begin{fact}[Two-Dimensional Voronoi Diagram] Given an $n$-point set $P \subset \RR^2$, the Voronoi diagram of $P$ has linear complexity and can be constructed in time $O(n \log n)$ and preprocessed for logarithmic-time \emph{point location} queries: Given a point $q$, determine the point $p \in P$ whose region $V(p)$ contains $q$. \end{fact}
+\begin{fact}[Two-Dimensional Voronoi Diagram] Given an $n$-point set $P \subset \RR^2$, the Voronoi diagram of $P$ has linear complexity and, in time $O(n \log n)$, can be constructed and preprocessed for logarithmic-time \emph{point location} queries: Given a point~$q$, determine the point $p \in P$ whose region~$V(p)$ contains~$q$. \end{fact}

-If the Euclidean distance $|q-p|$ in the above construction is replaced by $|q-p|/w_p$, where $w_p$ is a positive (multiplicative) weight, we obtain the \emph{multiplicatively weighted Voronoi diagram}, which is similar to the Euclidean version, except that the complexity can be quadratic in $n$, in the worst case, the edges are circular arcs, and in general the region of a given Voronoi site can be disconnected and may contain holes.
+If the Euclidean distance $|q-p|$ in the above construction is replaced by $|q-p|/w_p$, where $w_p$ is a positive multiplicative weight of $p$, we obtain the \emph{multiplicatively weighted Voronoi diagram}, which is similar to the Euclidean version, except that the complexity can be quadratic in $n$, in the worst case, the edges are circular arcs, and in general the region of a given Voronoi site can be disconnected and may contain holes.

-\begin{fact}[Two-Dimensional Multiplicatively Weighted Voronoi Diagram \cite{ae-oacwvdp-84})] Given an $n$-point set $P \subset \RR^2$ with positive weights $w_p$, the multiplicatively weighted Voronoi diagram of $P$ has complexity $O(n^2)$ and can be constructed in time $O(n^2)$ and preprocessed for logarithmic-time \emph{point-location queries}: Given a point $q$, determine the point $p \in P$ whose region $V(p)$ contains $q$. \end{fact}
+\begin{fact}[Two-Dimensional Multiplicatively Weighted Voronoi Diagram \cite{ae-oacwvdp-84}] Given an $n$-point set $P \subset \RR^2$ with positive weights $w_p$, the multiplicatively weighted Voronoi diagram of $P$ has complexity $O(n^2)$ and, in time $O(n^2)$, can be constructed and preprocessed for logarithmic-time \emph{point-location queries}: Given a point $q$, determine the point $p \in P$ whose region $V(p)$ contains $q$. \end{fact}

 The one-dimensional analogs of the Euclidean and multiplicatively weighted Voronoi diagrams for an $n$-point set have linear complexity and can be constructed and preprocessed for point location in time $O(n \log n)$; the weighted version is specifically addressed in \cite{a-odwvd-86}: